-- 2.4.1 [The aeroplane operator with annual CO2 emissions from international flights, as defined in 1.5.2 and 2.1, greater than or equal to 500 000 tonnes shall use a Fuel Use Monitoring Method as described in Appendix 2. - 2.4.2 The aeroplane operator with annual CO2 emissions from international flights, as defined in 1.5.2 and 2.1, of less than 500 000 tonnes shall use either a Fuel Use Monitoring Method or the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT).] - 2.4.3 If the aeroplane operator's annual CO2 emissions from international flights increases above the threshold of 500 000 tonnes in 2019, the Authority shall permit, at its discretion, the aeroplane operator to continue to use the chosen monitoring method during 2020. - 2.4.4 [The aeroplane operator should use the same monitoring method during the 2019-2020 period that it expects to use during the 2021-2023 period, taking into account its expected annual CO2 emissions during the 2021-2023 period.
-If the aeroplane operator needs to change monitoring method, it will submit a revised Emissions Monitoring Plan in order to implement the new monitoring method from 001 January 2021.] - 2.4.5 If the aeroplane operator does not have an approved Emissions Monitoring Plan, it shall monitor and record its CO2 emissions in accordance with the eligible monitoring method outlined in the Emissions Monitoring Plan that it will submit, or has submitted, to the Authority. - 2.4.6 [If the aeroplane operator's Emissions Monitoring Plan is determined to be incomplete and/or inconsistent with the eligible Fuel Use Monitoring Method, then the Authority shall, at its discretion, approve a different eligible Fuel Use Monitoring Method within the Emissions Monitoring Plan.] - 2.4.7 If the aeroplane operator does not have sufficient information to use a Fuel Use Monitoring Method, the Authority shall, at its discretion, approve the use of the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT) for a period lasting no later than 31 December 2019.
+2.3.1 The aeroplane operator with annual CO_2 emissions from international flights, as defined in 1.5.2 and 2.1, greater than or equal to 500,000 tonnes shall use a Fuel Use Monitoring Method as described in Appendix 2.

+- 2.3.2 The aeroplane operator with annual CO2 emissions from international flights, as defined in 1.5.2 and 2.1, of less than 500,000 tonnes shall use either a Fuel Use Monitoring Method (Appendix 2) or the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT), as described in Appendix 3. - 2.3.3 If the aeroplane operator's annual CO_2 emissions from international flights increases above the threshold of 500,000 tonnes in 2019, the Authority shall permit, at its discretion, the aeroplane operator to continue to use the chosen monitoring method during 2020. - 2.3.4 The aeroplane operator should use the same monitoring method during the 2019-2020 period that it expects to use during the 2021-2023 period, taking into account its expected annual CO2 emissions during the 2021-2023 period.
+If the aeroplane operator needs to change monitoring method, it will submit a revised Emissions Monitoring Plan in order to implement the new monitoring method from 01 January 2021. - 2.3.5 If the aeroplane operator does not have an approved Emissions Monitoring Plan as of 01 January 2019, it shall monitor and record its CO_2 emissions in accordance with the eligible monitoring method outlined in the Emissions Monitoring Plan that it will submit, or has submitted, to the Authority. - 2.3.6 If the aeroplane operator's Emissions Monitoring Plan is determined to be incomplete and/or inconsistent with the eligible Fuel Use Monitoring Method, then the Authority shall, at its discretion, approve a different eligible Fuel Use Monitoring Method within the Emissions Monitoring Plan for a period lasting no later than 30 June 2019. - 2.3.7 If the aeroplane operator does not have sufficient information to use a Fuel Use Monitoring Method, the Authority shall, at its discretion, approve the use of the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT) for a period lasting no later than 31 December 2019.